 2020 Annual Conference ‘Tackling Homelessness Together’

-We are continuing our successful programme of regional Homes for Cathy homelessness workshops in partnership with members, with several exciting events lined up for the first part of 2020.
+We are continuing our successful programme of regional Homes for Cathy homelessness workshops in partnership with members, with several exciting events lined up for Spring 2020.

 Both housing practitioners and local stakeholders involved in the delivery of homelessness services are invited to attend these free workshops.
 We welcome attendance by frontline staff working for Homes for Cathy member organisations, as well as non-member housing associations interested in joining the Homes for Cathy alliance.
 The workshops offer an ideal opportunity for organisations to discuss homelessness policies and practices at local level and discover how they can work together collaboratively to fulfil the Homes for Cathy commitments.